 Honesty is key in any relationship, including with your banker.
 If you're having financial difficulties or are worried about future cash flow, tell your banker.
 Your bank is there to help you get through the good and the bad times.
 If they understand your particular situation, they might recommend a product or service that you hadn’t thought about.
 None of that is possible if you don’t keep your banker updated.

 Define your goals and dreams

 If you own a business, you’re most likely already thinking of ways to make it grow.
 Share those dreams with your banker.
 Tell them how much you’d like to scale up in the coming years.
 Your banker can help you meet your goals.
 For example, if you decide to switch payment providers, your bank can help you determine which merchants are best for you.
-Or if you decide to go from having an online store to a store-front, your banker can help you figure out how to get a loan to make that happen.

 Build a strong financial history

 When you need to ask your banker for something, it will help if your financial history shows stability.
 Make sure to pay your bills on time, make regular deposits, and pay off your loans in a timely manner.
 Banks make money from giving out loans to businesses and individuals.
 If you can demonstrate that your finances are strong, then you’re more likely to get the financial help you need when you ask for it.